jupyter/nbclassic/docs/source/public_server.rst

     only be done by someone who wants remote access to their personal machine.
     Even so, doing this requires a thorough understanding of the set-ups limitations and security implications.
-If you allow multiple users to access a notebook server as it is described in this document, their commands may collide, clobber and overwrite each other.
+If you allow multiple users to access a jupyter server as it is described in this document, their commands may collide, clobber and overwrite each other.

     If you want a multi-user server, the official solution is  JupyterHub_.